- 1970s makeup & beauty

-We have to admit that going back in time to research an era when glitter, colour and fluffy hair were all the rage was awfully fun.
+We have to admit that it was awfully fun going back in time to research an era when glittery makeup, colour and fluffy hair were all the rage.
 The shamelessly loud pigments and bouffant hairstyles are damn right admirable.

 We now live in an age where everything needs to look effortlessly flawless and blended to the max: a rule that the 70s didn’t really abide by, and boy did it work for them.
 Sure, there are a few makeup styles we're happy to leave in the past, but overall it’s time we took a trip down memory lane to see what we can learn from 1970s beauty in today’s over-saturated society.

 1. Don't be scared of vibrant blue eyeshadow

 Probably one of the more iconic trends of the 70s, pastel-blue eyeshadow is slowly making it’s way back into society, appearing in the likes of Urban Decay’s new GoT palettes and Jeffree Star Cosmetics.
 One thing we should learn from this once-hot trend is to embrace bold, bright pigments for an unmistakably cool look.
 Save this style for festival season if you’re not ready to walk down the street with bright blue peepers.

 2. Bottom lashes are important

 Originally introduced by Twiggy during the 60s, this eye-opening trend followed through into the 70s where it rightfully stayed for a fair few years.
 Get your hands on a thickening mascara and layer up to dramatise your everyday look.
 We personally love the Benefit Roller Eyelash for a precise, professional finish.

 3. Incorporate mass amounts of sparkle